An approximation principle for congruence subgroups: Closed subgroups of and closed subalgebras of

 which necessitates that $\sprod{\mu}{\sigma^j\alpha^\vee}=\sprod{\mu'}{\sigma^j\alpha^\vee}$ for all $j$.
 Thus, $\sprod{\mu}{\alpha^\vee}=\sprod{\mu'}{\alpha^\vee}$ for all $\alpha\in\Delta$, so that $\mu=\mu'$ as required. \end{proof}

-We will now use a rather deep result of Jantzen \cite{MR1635685} (which crucially relies on earlier work by Cline-Parshall-Scott-van den Kallen \cite{MR0439856}).
+We will now use a rather deep result of Jantzen \cite{MR1635685} (which crucially relies on earlier work by Cline--Parshall--Scott--van den Kallen \cite{MR0439856}).
 Namely, every $\clos$-representation of $\mathcal{S}^\sigma$ of dimension less than $p-1$ is completely reducible, and consequently isomorphic to a direct sum of representations $L (\lambda)$ with $\lambda\in X^+_{\sigma}$.
 (See \cite{MR1753813} for an extension of this result.
 Note that by \cite{MR684821} there exists an $\clos$-representation of $\SL(2,\F_p)$ of dimension $p-1$ that is not completely reducible.)

 \begin{lemma} Let $V$ be a representation of $\mathcal{S}^\sigma$ over $\clos$ with $\dim V < \frac{p+1}{2}$.
 Let $U \subset V$ be a $\mathcal{B}^\sigma$-invariant subspace that spans $V$ as a $\mathcal{S}^\sigma$-representation. \begin{enumerate} \item Let $\phi: V \to L (\lambda)$, $\lambda \in X^+_{\sigma}$, be a non-trivial $\mathcal{S}^\sigma$-map.
 Then $\phi (U^{(\lambda|_{\mathcal{T}^\sigma})}) = L(\lambda)^{(\lambda|_{\mathcal{T}^\sigma})}$. \item The multiplicity of $L (\lambda)$, $\lambda \in X^+_{\sigma}$, in $V$ is at most $\dim U^{(\lambda|_{\mathcal{T}^\sigma})}$.
 In particular, the restriction to $\mathcal{T}^\sigma$ of the highest weight of any irreducible constituent of $V$ appears in the $\mathcal{T}^\sigma$-space $U$. \end{enumerate} \end{lemma}